Before we can get into the meat of this pecan tree growing guide, there’s something very important we need to get out of the way:

 C. illinoinensis does not grow true from seed, so you’ll want to get a small grafted tree from a reputable source.

-Most experts recommend purchasing a 4- to 8-foot tree; this size has the best transplant success.
+Most experts recommend purchasing a four- to eight-foot tree; this size has the best transplant success.

 We’ll give you a few varieties that are known to do well in various states, but as we mentioned above, you’ll want consult your local extension office for the final word on what will do best in your area.
 In addition to native types, many cultivars have been developed.